nrkno/core-components/packages/core-scroll/readme.md

 ```

 ### scroll
 `'scroll'` [is a native event](https://developer.mozilla.org/en-US/docs/Web/Events/scroll) fired for every scrolled pixel.
-Be cautious about performance when listening to `scroll`; heavy or many read/write operations on will slow down your page.
-The event does not bubble, and you therefore need [`useCapture`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Parameters) set to true when when listening for `scroll` events form a parent element:
+Be cautious about performance when listening to `scroll`; heavy or many read/write operations will slow down your page.
+The event does not bubble, and you therefore need [`useCapture`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Parameters) set to true when listening for `scroll` events from a parent element:

 ```js
 document.addEventListener('scroll', (event) => {